 How did Tax Reform Change the 529 College Savings Plan?

-A 529 college savings plan is a tax-advantaged savings account specifically designed to encourage saving funds for qualified future higher-education costs.
+A 529 college savings plan is a tax-advantaged investment account specifically designed to encourage saving funds for qualified future higher-education costs.
 These qualified expenses include tuition, fees and room and board.
 Money in these accounts invest and grow tax free if used for qualified educational expenses.

 529 college savings plan funds could only be used on qualified higher education expenses.